iamukn/alx-system_engineering-devops/0x00-shell_basics/README.md

-The 0-current_working_directory prints the current working directory using the absolute path name
+The 0-current_working_directory prints the current working directory using the absolute path name.
+Added a file that displays the contents list of my current directory